adamnstone/DigitalPortfolioWebsite/docs/stem/disability-forewarning-system/final-project-planning.md

 ![Motor Design](../../assets/images/stem/disability-forewarning-system/motor-design.jpg)

 Next, given the weight of my screen and case `x`, I wanted to know the minimum torque for a motor to be able to turn it.
 [Dr. Fagan](https://mees.charlotte.edu/directory/terence-j-fagan) taught me to calculate the torque by multiplying the gravitational force by the distance between the axis of rotation and the center of mass.
-He said I could ignore the angle since it starts horizontal and `sin0 = 1`.
+He said I could ignore the angle since it starts out horizontal.
 He then said I should multiply the result by a safety factor of two.

 ![Fagan Math](../../assets/images/stem/disability-forewarning-system/n-fagan-math.jpg)